xvThomas/cybeletech-scala/README.md

 ### 2.2.3 Compile then run

-The following shell commands must be run in the **root project directory**.
+The following shell commands must be executed in the **root project directory**.
+Java SDK or JDK must be available on the running host (tested with java version 11.0.9.1)

 ```shell script
 $ sbt clean compile